leonklingele/tls13-spec/draft-ietf-tls-tls13.md

   relaxes the constraints on certificate-signing algorithms found in prior versions of TLS.

-- If the certificate_extensions list in the certificate request message was non-empty, the end-entity certificate MUST match the extension OIDs recognized by the client, as described in {{certificate-request}}.
+- If the certificate_extensions list in the CertificateRequest message was non-empty, the end-entity certificate MUST match the extension OIDs recognized by the client, as described in {{certificate-request}}.